 BASI, the British Association of Snowsports Instructors, is the national training and grading provider for professional snowsport instructing and coaching qualifications.
 It is the most widely accepted qualification for British (and other nationality) snowsports instructors teaching across the globe.

 Decisions Made… What do You Need to Get Started

 The world of ski instruction is competitive so to have a real chance at succeeding in becoming a ski instructor, you really need your BASI Level 2 qualification at least.

 The BASI Level 2 is a gateway qualification and is recognised all over the globe.
-With your BASI 2 under your belt you should find it easy to find work during the peak weeks and support yourself as you continue through the season.
+With your BASI 2 under your belt, you should find it easy to find work during the peak weeks and support yourself as you continue through the season.
 At this stage, you should also have a basic understanding of the language of the country in which you wish to teach.

 In order to make a real career in ski instruction, you need to achieve your ISIA award.
-Here’s a breakdown of what to expect… BASI Level 2 Exam
+Here’s a breakdown of what to expect: BASI Level 2 Exam

 How good do I need to be to become a ski instructor?